 How to access a hosting account via SSH

-There are several ways to access your hosting account via SSH depending on the OS you use on your local device:
+There are several ways to access your hosting account via SSH:

 To access your hosting account via SSH on Windows

 , you should:

 1. Make sure that SSH access is enabled for your account.

 2. Open your SSH client, put your domain name or the IP address of the server into the Host Name field (you can also use server name here, you can check it using this tutorial), enter 21098 into the Port field (22 for a VPS/Dedicated server), choose SSH as your connection type and press the Open button:

 3. You will receive the Putty Security Alert.
 Press OK: